 How many people will this turkey breast recipe serve?

-A 4 to 5 pound turkey breast will easily feed up to 6 people, so you could make this for your family if you want to have a small and intimate dinner.
+If you’re wondering how much turkey per person, I would say that 4 to 5 pound of turkey breast will easily feed up to 6 people, so you could make this for your family if you want to have a small and intimate dinner.